lsoriano808/DivePlanner/README.md

 DivePlanner
 ===========
 This program is just a prototype and is not intended for commercial use.
+Do not use for real dives!